 If your corporation is set up incorrectly, or uses a basic structure that doesn’t suit your needs, it could lead to shareholder disputes, personal liability, tax issues, costly amendments, and other expensive problems.
 Luckily, these issues are avoidable if you get the right advice up front.

-allincorporated.ca is owned and operated by Twin River Law LLP, a business and litigation law firm.
+All legal services offered through allincorporated.ca are provided by David van Moorsel, an experienced business lawyer and partner with Twin River Law LLP.
 For one flat fee we register your corporation, make sure that it’s set up and organized correctly, and provide legal advice needed to help protect your investment.